 - If you do not currently have office space, what would your ideal space look like?

 Square footage needs per person will vary greatly depending on your industry and personal preferences, but a safe average is 175 square feet per person.
 For example, if you have 25 employees, you will probably need an office around 4,375 square feet.
 While that might not be your final number it will give you a general idea of what you will need.
-Keep in mind that it could be as low as 150 square feet per person or as high as 330 square feet person.
+Keep in mind that it could be as low as 150 square feet per person or as high as 330 square feet per person.
 It all comes down to the type of layout you will need.

-This type of space will have minimal (if any) private office and conference rooms.
+This type of space will have minimal (if any) private offices and conference rooms.
 This allows for flexibility and collaboration, but you sacrifice privacy.
 This type of layout typically requires less square footage, making this a more affordable option.
 This space is ideal for start-ups and call centers.

 Private Office Layout

 This dense plan consists of private offices and conference rooms.
-Each employee will have their own space and will be closed off from their coworkers, however this works if confidentiality and client meetings are a priority.
+Each employee will have their own space and will be closed off from their coworkers, however, this works if confidentiality and client meetings are a priority.
 This type of layout will be more expensive due to the larger square footage required.
 Law offices and mental health practices can work well with this layout.

-The 2019 Gensler U.S. Workplace Survey states that 77% of employees prefer an office space that takes elements from both the open and private layouts.
+The 2019 Gensler U.S. Workplace Survey states that 77% of employees prefer an office space that takes elements from both open and private layouts.
 By choosing the combination layout, you are able to offer an adequate level of collaboration and privacy to your employees.